Blog

 So you’ve made the first step – it’s time to address the comfort of your home.
 Maybe your current system isn’t working as well as it should.
 Perhaps you’re tired of the living room being warmer or colder than the bedroom.
 All.
 The.
 Time.
 Or maybe you’re finally ready for a new system and were looking at zoning as a solution.
 We happen to think zoning is a great solution, but we’re biased.

 So how do you sort things out?
-While they can’t afford digital ad campaigns, many trade organizations, nonprofits and government agencies have valuable and unbiased information that can help you make the right decision.
-Here are some of our favorites.
+While they can’t afford digital ad campaigns, many trade organizations, nonprofits, and government agencies have valuable and unbiased information that can help you make the right decision.
+Here’s our guide to HVAC resources that you may find helpful as you research your options.

 • Energy Star – An excellent starting point.
 Energy use ratings, rebate finders, tax credit calculators, advice and more.
 We especially like their Guide to Saving Energy at Home.